m-ke/3dio-website/src/docs/api/1/data3d-specs.md

 # Data3d

-Web optimized format for 3d geometry and materials
+Web optimized format for 3d geometry and materials.

 ## Goals by Priority